April 27, 2021

 This is why, when talking about the LGBTQ community, it is important to remember its racial diversity.
 People of color make up more than 30% of the individuals who identify as LGBTQ in the U.S. Specifically, Black people are more likely to identify as lesbian, gay, bisexual, or transgender than any other racial group.

-The Gay-Straight Alliance Network recently highlighted youth identifying as both LGBTQ (and gender-nonconforming) and youth of color who shared their experiences of standing up to forms of harassment, including bullying.
+The Gay-Straight Alliance Network recently highlighted youth, identifying as both LGBTQ (and gender-nonconforming) and youth of color, who shared their experiences of standing up to forms of harassment, including bullying.

 Both educators and families can play an important role in supporting youth who are experiencing bullying or teaching strategies to stop bullying behavior.
 We recommend the following strategies:

 - Stay connected with kids and teens.
 Regularly checking in with young people, asking about their day or sharing stories over a family meal, can go a long way toward fostering a sense of belonging and identifying potential experiences with bullying.
+Strategies for Preventing Social Stigma Associated with COVID-19 supports educators and caregivers in addressing social stigma associated with COVID-19 and the concepts are applicable to any bullying situation.

 - Watch for signs of children being bullied.
 These might include unexplained injuries, damage to personal items, loss of interest in school or friends, and difficulty sleeping.